testing-co/JAVA-OCT2022/Java3Spring/mvc-one-to-many-demo/readme.md

 ### Models:
 In MySQL, Donations will have donor_id as the foreign key.
-First, follow the MVC demo to create all the neccessary fields (id, all the attributes, created_at, updated_at etc) Next, create the relationship and don't forget the constructors & getters/setters
+1. follow the MVC demo to create all the neccessary fields (id, all the attributes, created_at, updated_at etc)
+1. create the relationship and don't forget the constructors & getters/setters

 #### Donation Model:
 ```java